-What other drugs will affect Xodol (acetaminophen and hydrocodone)?
+What other drugs will affect Xodol?

-Narcotic (opioid) medication can interact with many other drugs and cause dangerous side effects or death.
+Opioid medication can interact with many other drugs and cause dangerous side effects or death.
 Be sure your doctor knows if you also use:

 other narcotic medications--opioid pain medicine or prescription cough medicine;

-drugs that make you sleepy or slow your breathing--a sleeping pill, muscle relaxer, sedative, tranquilizer, or antipsychotic medicine; or
+drugs that make you sleepy or slow your breathing--a sleeping pill, muscle relaxer, medicine to treat mood disorders or mental illness;